All Episodes

 Between Mobile and Tampa, this is the most powerful on record.

-Now Camille, once you get West of Mobile, you get Camille and there, Bapas, Christian and those places.
+Now, Camille, once you get west of Mobile, you get Camille and there, Ba Pas, Christian, and those places.

-Nineteen twenty-six was a bad storm along the coast, but it was only a category three up near Pensacola.
+1926 was a bad storm along the coast, but it was only a category three up near Pensacola.

-Now, this is this is the wor the worst storm.
+Now, this is the worst storm.

-Well, no, I think I think Augusta is sixty to eighty, maybe ninety miles an hour.
+Well, no, I think Augusta is 60 to 80, maybe 90 miles an hour.

-It'll back off by then making making, like I said, uh may get gusts as high as that.
+Macon, like I said, may get gusts as high as that.

-Southwest Georgia, where it's going to be entering in a couple of hours.
+Southwest Georgia, where it's going to be entering in a couple of hours, they're going to be seeing winds 100, 120 miles an hour and gusts in there.

-I mean, uh that that's phenomenal because you gotta understand, folks, as Powerful as these things are, when they get inland, frictional effects.
+I mean, that's phenomenal because you've got to understand, folks, as powerful as these things are, when they get inland, frictional effects, it's almost like if you're running a 9-1 sprint, 9-1-100-yard dash, if you tweak your hamstring, you can't run that fast.

 If you really pull it, you can't run at all.

-Well, these things are perfect machines, but once they get inland, the frictional effects, the fact that they're moving away from the source of energy, the water, they they wind down, but we're talking about a relative winding down.
+Well, these things are perfect machines, but once they get inland, the frictional effects, the fact that they're moving away from the source of energy, the water, they wind down.

-So what happens is that discrepancy creates these vortices, these F ones, F twos, and so you get these higher gusts with that, and you have tornadoes.
+And so you get these higher gusts with that, and you have tornadoes.

-It wouldn't be surprising to me if there are a couple dozen tornadoes tonight into tomorrow in the areas south and east.
+It wouldn't be surprising me if there are a couple dozen tornadoes tonight into tomorrow in the areas south and east.

 They are going to get pretty strong wind gusts in there, but this is just inland until we get to Elizabeth City.

-And you folks in tide water, very late tomorrow night and on into Friday morning, you're gonna get north winds coming in there 60, gusting to 70 miles an hour right down Chesapeake Bay, because as this reaches the coast and those same frictional effects I'm talking about over land diminish, the storm will wrap back up again and then go out to sea and stay uh I mean there'll be a nor'easter from uh DC to to Boston.
+Because as this reaches the coast and those same frictional effects I'm talking about over land diminish, the storm will wrap back up again and then go out to sea and stay.

 I'm sure there's tornado watches up now.